Helping users install the AiBrow extension

 checkInstalled()

-If window.ai is not available in the current browser, AiBrow will automatically polyfill the API.
-You can detect if this has happened
+If the browser doesn't support native AI APIs, AiBrow will automatically polyfill these.
+You can detect if this has happened using the aibrow

 console.log('You\'re all set to go!')